alch-1/correlation-gpa-and-income/README.md

-### A study on the correlation between Income versus Cumulative GPA
+### Visualisation for correlation between Income versus Cumulative GPA

 Sample was taken from students of SMU

+Technologies used:
+- Pandas
+- Matplotlib
+- Seaborn